 If you need to miss a delivery, we ask you to have a friend pick up your share.
 The friend could hold the share for you until you’re able to get it, or you could give it to your friend to use.
 Great gift!
-If you don’t have anyone to pick up your share for you, let us know a week in advance and we’ll donate your share to St. Bart’s Community Lunch or our food bank, CORA (we’ll choose one).
+If you don’t have anyone to pick up your share for you, let us know and we’ll donate your share to someone who can use it.
 It may be possible to arrange for pick-up at another time/place.
 For example, if you normally pick up on Thursdays at the Pittsboro Farmers’ Market, you may arrange to pick up at the farm on Friday afternoon.

 What happens if I forget to pick up my share?